Rice University → Venice International University (VIU)

 • Open to Rice undergraduate students in good academic and disciplinary standing.

-• Recommended for rising sophomores, juniors, and seniors not planning to graduate in May.
+• Recommended for rising sophomores and juniors, plus seniors not planning to graduate in the semester they will be abroad.

 • Must enroll in a full course load and participate fully in VIU orientation and activities.